oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

         ![AVDF](./images/avdf-188.png "Detail of an alert")

-20. Now you know how to detect a sensitive data exfiltration with no impact on the performance thanks to Database Firewall!

-### Step 7: DB Firewall - Restore the Glassfish App Configuration to Use Direct Mode
+### Step 7: Restore the HR Glassfish App to use Direct Mode (optional)

-In this lab you will restore the Glassfish connection in order to connecting directly to the pluggable database **pdb1** without the Database Firewall
+If you would like to restore the Glassfish connection to connect directly to the pluggable database **Employees_search** without the Database Firewall, follow the steps:

-1. Restore the Glassfish App connection string to direct connect mode

     ````
     <copy>./dbf_stop_proxy_glassfish.sh</copy>